mildsunrise/protobuf-inspector/README.md

 ## Parsing errors

-If a parsing error is found, parsing will stop *within that field*, but will go un unaffected at the outside of the hierarchy.
+If a parsing error is found, parsing will stop *within that field*, but will go on unaffected at the outside of the hierarchy.
 The stack trace will be printed where the field contents would go, along with a hexdump indicating where parsing was stopped in that chunk, if applicable.